 Examples: (1) The defendant is convicted of forging and uttering the same check.
 The counts are to be grouped together.
 (2) The defendant is convicted of kidnapping and assaulting the victim during the course of the kidnapping.
 The counts are to be grouped together.
 (3) The defendant is convicted of bid rigging (an antitrust offense) and of mail fraud for signing and mailing a false statement that the bid was competitive.
 The counts are to be grouped together.
 (4) The defendant is convicted of two counts of assault on a federal officer for shooting at the same officer twice while attempting to prevent apprehension as part of a single criminal episode.
 The counts are to be grouped together.
 (5) The defendant is convicted of three counts of unlawfully bringing aliens into the United States, all counts arising out of a single incident.
 The three counts are to be grouped together.
-But: (6) The defendant is convicted of two counts of assault on a federal officer for shooting at the officer on two separate days.
-The counts are not to be grouped together.
+But: (6) The defendant is convicted of two counts of assault on a federal officer for shooting at the officer for shooting at the officer service.